Mason Jar Tissue Holder

-There's a video showing all the steps at the end of this post.
+A video shows all the steps at the end of this post.

-Using the Super Finish Max for this project was the easiest way to get it done!
-Want to see more great projects?
+Using the Super Finish Max for this project was the easiest way to complete it!
+Want to see more great finish max paint projects?

-Now, I’ll share my secret for painting 2 dozen jars with four different colors in record time!
+Now, I’ll share my secret for painting two dozen jars with four different colors in record time!

 How to Paint Mason Jars with a Paint Sprayer

 The Super Finish Max comes with three tips.
-This green (2.mm) tips is what comes on the sprayer, and it’s the one I chose to use for this mason jar project.
+This green (2.mm) tip is on the sprayer, and I chose to use it for this mason jar project.

 I recommend dialing back the flow control until you see how much paint is going to flow.
 Every container of paint is different.
-As always I used my mesh paint strainers for each of the paints.
+As always, I used my mesh paint strainers for each paint.

 Prep Mason Jars Before Painting

 Please don’t skip this step.
-You will definitely need to clean your mason jars before painting.
+You will need to clean your mason jars before painting.

-So many mason jars, in FOUR colors!
+So many Mason jars in FOUR colors!
 I only cleaned the sprayer once, at the very end!
 How did I do this?
-I started with the white paint, then moved to the light blue, dark gray, and finally the navy blue.
+I started with white paint, then moved to light blue, dark gray, and finally navy blue.

-I actually ended up adding too much gray paint, and removed some of it by storing it in a water bottle before pouring in the navy blue paint.
+I ended up adding too much gray paint, so I removed some of it by storing it in a water bottle before pouring in the navy blue paint.

 Isn’t this the best way?
-I didn’t have to clean the sprayer nor, empty the cup in between colors.
-This is the pickup tube when I completed the entire painting process.
+I didn’t have to clean the sprayer or empty the cup between colors.
+This was the pickup tube when I completed the entire painting process.
 Do you see that I had way too much gray paint?

 Here’s a short video showing how I painted the jars on a cold and blustery day!

-I bought Anchor Hocking Quart Mason Jars.
-Why did I choose Anchor Hocking instead of Ball Jars?
-Because these have NO impressions or writing on them.
-In addition to the jars, you’ll need alcohol, paint, Super Finish Max, tissues and vinyl stickers of some sort.
+I bought Anchor Hocking Quart Mason Jars instead of ball jars.
+Why did I choose Anchor Hocking?
+Because these have no impressions or writing on them.
+In addition to the jars, you’ll need alcohol, paint, Super Finish Max, tissues, and vinyl stickers of some sort.
 I used canvas to replace the lids for easy dispensing.
-You could use cardstock, fabric and more.
+You could use cardstock, fabric, and more.

 I began by tracing and cutting circles out of canvas material.
-Originally, I used the lid to trace the circle.
-But after assembling some of the mason jar tissue holders, I realized that tracing the outer ring worked a little better.
+Initially, I used the lid to trace the circle.
+However, after assembling some of the mason jar tissue holders, I realized that tracing the outer ring worked better.

 How to Wax Painted Mason Jars

-Over the years, I’ve learned that if you dampen a sponge, the wax applies a little easier.
+Over the years, I’ve learned that dampening a sponge makes applying wax a little easier.

 Does Wax Change The Color of Chalk Paint?

-Yes, the wax darkens the color, and gives a little bit of sheen to the paint.
-Without a sealant, the very flat paint would easily chip off the glass.
+Yes, the wax darkens the color and gives the paint a slight sheen.
+The very flat paint would easily chip off the glass without a sealant.
 I buffed each painted/waxed jar with a soft cloth.

-Here are the blue, gray and navy jars with and without wax.
+Here are the blue, gray, and navy jars with and without wax.
 I had a little issue with the white jars.
-The paint didn’t want to adhere very well, so I only had a few of them.
+The paint didn’t want to adhere very well, so I only had a few.

 Can I use Mod Podge over Chalk Paint?

 Yes, you can use Mod Podge over Chalk Paint!
-Using a cheap chip brush, I applied Mod Podge to a few of the jars.
-Overall, I prefer the waxed jars for sure!
+I applied Mod Podge to a few of the jars using a cheap chip brush.
+Overall, I prefer the waxed jars for the tissue holders.

 I made some vinyl wording with my Silhouette Portrait.